ashleykinard/ashleykinard.github.io/index.md

 <img src="/assets/img/sassyjack.jpg" align="right" width="150" style="border-radius: 50%; margin-left: 20px; border: 3px solid var(--border-light);">

-When I'm not refining Markdown or testing API endpoints, you'll likely find me engaged in "systems-thinking" hobbies:
+When I'm not deep in Markdown or API specifications, you'll find me engaged in systems-thinking hobbies, such as:

-* **Tabletop and Collaborative Gaming.** I love diving into complex game mechanics.
-Whether I'm navigating a campaign or learning a new rulebook, I view gaming as the ultimate exercise in collaborative problem-solving and clear communication.
+* **Tabletop and Collaborative Gaming.** I love getting deep into complex game mechanics and rules.
+Whether navigating a campaign as a player or reading a rulebook, I view gaming as the ultimate exercise in collaborative problem-solving and clear communication.
 * **Global Exploration.** I'm a frequent traveler that wants to see as much of the world as possible.
-Navigating new cities and cultures keeps me adaptable and reminds me why localization and accessibility matter in documentation.
+Visiting new countries and immersing in cultures keeps me adaptable and reminds me why localization and accessibility matter in documentation.
-* **Coffee and Cats.** I am powered by well-crafted brews and supervised by my chief editor, **Jack** (pictured).
-He's a tough and demanding editor, but he keeps the morale high.
+* **Coffee and Cats.** I am fueled by well-crafted brews and supervised by my editor-in-chief, **Jack** (pictured).
+He's a tough and demanding editor, but he keeps my morale high.

-I bring this same curiosity and collaborative spirit to every engineering team I join.
-I don't just write guides--I build the rulebook for your product's success.
+I bring this same curiosity and the spirit of collaboration to every team.
+I don't just write guides and API docs, I also help build the rulebook for your product's success.